SPAICOM/spaicom-site/content/authors/leonardo-di-nino/_index.md

   - name: Sapienza University of Rome
     url: 'https://www.uniroma1.it/it/pagina-strutturale/home'

-bio:
+bio: My research interests revolve around topological and geometric methods for signal processing and deep learning, with a particular focus on graph-based methods.

 interests:

-  - Topological Signal Processing
+  - Non-Euclidean Signal Processing

+  - Deep Learning

 education: